Weaker dollar, sliding yields prop up gold after selloff - Up News Info

 Article content

-Erlam also said the metal may have ran into resistance around the $1,830 mark, which could have triggered some profit- taking, prompting the metal to back off from last week’s highs.
+“It is also worth keeping a close eye on the COVID situation, for if the situation gets bad, it could negatively impact growth and in turn the Fed’s policy, potentially causing the dollar to weaken and supporting gold.”

-The precious metal has shed 0.9% from the two-week peak that it scaled on Thursday after U.S. Federal Reserve Chair Jerome Powell said the job market still had “some ground to cover” before it could pull back its support to the economy.
+But, limiting bullion’s gains, the U.S. S&P 500 index rose and wasn’t far off record highs.

-“There’s a slight lesser need for safe havens as the equity markets are surging higher once again,” said David Meger, director of metals trading at High Ridge Futures, adding U.S. jobs data later this week will be a key event risk.
+“There’s a slight lesser need for safe havens as the equity markets are surging once again,” said David Meger, director of metals trading at High Ridge Futures.

 “However, the underlying premises post (the) Federal Reserve meeting is an environment that is conducive to the yellow metal moving forward.”